How to Extract All Website Links in Python

 print("[+] Total crawled URLs:", max_urls)

-I'm testing on this website.
-However, I highly encourage you not to do that; that will cause a lot of requests and will crowd the web server, and may block your IP address.
+I'm testing it on our website.
+However, I highly encourage you not to do that; that will cause a lot of requests as it will crowd our little web server and block your IP address.

 Here is a part of the output: